mozilla/nunjucks/docs/templating.md

 ### wordcount

-Count and output the number of words in a string.
+Count and output the number of words in a string:

 **Input**